 Lot 295.
 WWII Generals, 1919 Movie Magazine, Ice Capades Poster, Railroad Passes, 19th C. Print, Etc. The 19th century entry in this collection is a full-page 9” x 14.25” woodcut print titled “Apropos of Decolletage” from the May 1, 1886 Cincinnati “Graphic.”
 Artist Alfred Thompson displays some humor in his work.
 The July 18, 1919 issue of “Moving Picture Stories” has Mabel McQuade on the cover and photos of Lillian Gish and other stars inside.
 G-vg with the covers detached from the pages.
 For railroadiana fans, this collection has Pennsylvania Railroad passes for 1947, 1948 and 1955-56.
 Vg-ex.
 They were issued to a yard conductor.
 Photos of generals are on 10.75” x 15” covers or pages from 1945 editions of the New York “Sunday News”: Gen. Mark Clark, Lt.
 Gen. William Simpson, Lt.
 Gen. James Doolittle, Gen. Jacob Devers and two to a page, Maj.
 Gen. Anthoy McAuliffe and Maj Gen. Elwood Quesada, and Maj.
 Gen. Paul Williams and Maj.
 Gen William Kepner.
 Most of these pages have small edge tears and otherwise have an ex to ex-m appearance.
 A two-page 1945 spread from the “Sunday News” titled “This Shrinking World” lists and shows “Record-Breaking Trips Around the World.”
 It has one 1.5” and one 2.5” edge tear; otherwise, vg-ex.
-Two different 10” x 13.5” sheets advertise products such as Wheaties and its premiums, Betty Crocker Soup and Bisquick on one side and list radio stations across the country and such programs as the “Lone Ranger.”
+Two different 10” x 13.5” sheets advertise products on one side, such as Wheaties and its premiums, Betty Crocker Soup and Bisquick.
+On the other, thy list radio stations across the country and such programs as the “Lone Ranger.”
 A 14” x 22” poster has the 1956 Ice Capades, featuring Peter Pan, headed to Crosley Field in Cincinnati.
 Corners of the poster have chips or tack holes, there are a couple of tears at the top and the “d” in “Field” shows some paper loss.
 The image area is clean and displays well with a couple of small tears.
 Also, a 1.5” x 2” mini-calendar; 10 magazine pages with early advertising, including a two-page color spread for “Hearst’s International Magazine”; 22 pages from “National Geographic,” primarily on South Africa; eight vintage color pages from “National Geographic”; and 58 pages, with many photos, from an early 1900s Ohio State yearbook.

 Lot 298.
 1950s Iron City Beer Plaster Advertising Figural Display.
 Produced by a Pittsburgh firm to call attention to the city’s home-brewed beer, this three-dimensional display is up to 14.5” wide, 10” tall and 3” from front-to-back.
 It shows a bartender and three patrons, apparently in the 1860s, singing as they enjoy mugs of their favorite local brew.
 Impressed letters at the base of the display note that production of the beer began in 1861.
 Each figure is fully painted.
 Vg+ example with various small chips.

 Lot 299.
 75 issues of “National Lampoon” Magazine, 1970-83.
 Published from 1970-98, this innovative magazine was known for its use of parody and irreverent illustrations.
 Humor ranged from highbrow to bawdy, frequently going beyond what was generally regarded as acceptable.
-This collection begins with the sixth and seventh issue, which were published in 1970, through two issues from 1983.
+This collection begins with the sixth and seventh issues, which were published in 1970, through two issues from 1983.
 Here is a complete list: 1970 – Sept. and Oct.
 1971 – 11 issues, missing Nov.
 1972 – June and Nov.
 1973 – all 12 issues.
 1974 – Nov. and Dec.
 1975 – Jan., March-May, Sept., Nov. and Dec.
 1976 – Feb.-May and July-Dec., with two Sept. copies.
 1977 – March-May, Aug., Sept., Nov., Dec.
 1978 – Feb., April-June, Aug. and Sept.
 1979 – Jan.- March, May, June, Aug. and Nov.
 1980 – May-July.
 1981 – Jan.
 1982 – Sept. and Oct.
 1983 – March and May.
 These issues average ex and do not have mailing labels.
 This first 15 issues average vg-ex.
-Also included is a special “National Lampoon” binder that holds a year or issues.
+Also included is a special “National Lampoon” binder that holds a year of issues.

-Minimum Bid $35
+Winning Bid $35